Chemistry & Biochemistry

 Cat.
 I The experiments in this laboratory course have been designed to acquaint the students with the basic skills necessary to perform biochemical studies.
 The course will cover, for instance, protein purification, subcellular fractionation, enzyme kinetics (Km, Vmax, specific activity, effector-protein interaction, etc.), exclusion and ion exchange chromatography, and electrophoresis.
 Recommended background: CH 4120.

-Cat.
-II This course will focus on different areas of biophysics with special emphasis on membrane phenomena.
+This course will focus on different areas of biophysics with special emphasis on membrane phenomena.
 The biomedical-biological importance of biophysical phenomena will be stressed.
 The course will begin with the introduction of the molecular forces relevant in biological media and subsequently develop the following topics: Membrane Structure and Function; Channels, Carriers and Pumps; Nerve Excitation and related topics; and Molecular Biophysics of Motility.
 Recommended background: prior knowledge of Biochemistry (CH 4110, CH 4120), Mechanics (PH 1110) and Electricity (PH 1120).
-This course will be offered in 2013-14 and in alternating years thereafter.

 Cat.
 I This laboratory course focuses on modern DNA technologies and general applications of gene manipulation.
 Topics include gene amplification and recombination, promoter and plasmid engineering, gene expression and analysis, model systems, genomics and transgenics.
 Experiments in this course are integrated into an overall genetic engineering project throughout the term that will involve techniques such as electrophoresis, quantitative spectrofluorimetry, and real-time quantitative PCR.
 Methods of data analysis, common statistical approaches and technical writing will be emphasized throughout the course.
 Recommended background: CH 4110, CH 4120, CH 4130.